rmunroe/appian-mongoDbConnectedSystem/docs/_build/html/_sources/expressions.rst.txt

 Note the MongoDB-specific JSON ``ISODate()`` function call.
 Also note the field names that begin with ``$``.
 It is not easy (and, in some cases such as this one, not possible) to generate JSON in this manner by constructing Dictionaries and using Appian’s built-in ``a!toJson()`` function.

 More MongoDB query functions may be added in later versions of this plugin.
-If there are any you would like to see added, please :ref:`contact the project authors <Project Info>` or on the `Community App Market <https://community.appian.com/b/appmarket/posts/mongodb-connected-system>`_ entry.
+If there are any you would like to see added, please :ref:`contact the project authors <ProjectInfo>` or on the `Community App Market <https://community.appian.com/b/appmarket/posts/mongodb-connected-system>`_ entry.

 .. _TopLevelQueryFunctions: